-Over the last eighteen months we have been supporting the implementation of the Ministry of Health’s Taking Action on Fetal Alcohol Spectrum Disorder: 2016–2019: An action plan.
+Over the last two years we have been supporting the implementation of the Ministry of Health’s Taking Action on Fetal Alcohol Spectrum Disorder: 2016–2019: An action plan.

 Our particular focus has been on the development of training and resources for frontline professionals who regularly encounter individuals with Fetal Alcohol Spectrum Disorder (FASD) and their whānau.